 The discovery was made in the necropolis of Porta Sarno, an area not yet open to the public located in the east of Pompeii’s urban center.

-A skull bearing tufts of white hair and part of an ear, as well as bones and fragments of fabric, were found in the tomb.
+A skull bearing tufts of white hair and part of an ear, as well as bones and fragments of fabric, was found in the tomb.
 It has been described as “one of the best-preserved skeletons ever found in the ancient city.”

 An inscription on the dead man’s tomb identifies him as Marcus Venerius Secundio; incredibly, it appears to indicate that he helped stage performances of Greek plays.
 It says the deceased “gave Greek and Latin ludi,” or performances.